-The beAWARE ontology semantically represents three core aspects: (a) climate-related natural disasters, (b) analyzed data coming from the multimodal sensors, and (c) rescue team assignments.
+The beAWARE ontology semantically represents three core aspects, as included in Figure 6: (a) climate-related natural disasters, (b) analyzed data coming from the multimodal sensors, and (c) rescue team assignments.

 Thus, the following tables include the competency questions per each of the 3 aspects that served as the foundation for the design of the ontology.